How to Recover After a Sleepless Night with the Kids

 First and foremost, this is NOT a sleep training post.
 Additionally, this post will not teach you how to let your newborn cry it out.
 In fact, this post has generally nothing to do with your child; but instead, is specifically focused on you.
 This post is for the mom that can’t sleep due to anxiety.
 Yep, it’s about that twitch that won’t go away.
 The largest elephant in the room and the one thing the turns every night into a sleepless night with the kids.
 So, if you’re ready to open up about it, I’ve got some pretty helpful tips just for you.

-By the way, I am not a doctor or trained medical professional.
+I am not a doctor or trained medical professional.
 The items discussed in this post were examples that worked for me.
 Individual results may vary.

 Anxiety is a fixation